 In short, you’ll need sensible outdoor clothing, a tent, roll mat and sleeping bag, a cup, plate and knife, fork and spoon.

 Should I bring a tent?

 Yes, many of our customers bring a tent; we strongly recommend that you only bring a small tent though, you’ll struggle to set up a big tent between the trees.
-If you don’t have a tent, we have a couple of spares you can rent for 310 a night, or alternatively, let us know in advance and we can put up a tarpaulin for you.
+If you don’t have a tent, we have a couple of spares you can rent for £10 a night.

 What if I don’t have some of the kit on the list?

 We have some spare tents, roll mats and sleeping bags that we hire out.
 Get in touch and we’ll see what we can do.

 Our courses are designed for adults, however you can bring a child aged 12 or over, with the exception of the Axe Workshop where the minimum age is 18.

 How far do I have to carry my gear?

 We’ll transport any bags that you bring to our woodland camp in our 4×4.
 You’ll only need to carry your things a very short distance.